Julieanna97/Julieanna97/README.md

 - :star: Programming languages I'm familiar with: C, C++, C#, Python, Java
 - Likes: :microphone::dancer::swimmer::nail_care::musical_keyboard::cat::dog::sunny::snowflake::panda_face::dolphin::cherry_blossom::computer::bowling::surfer::video_game::gem::guitar::lipstick::high_heel::dress::purse::tropical_drink::car:

-> "We learn something from everyone who passes through our lives.
-Some lessons are painful.
-Some are painless.
-But, all are priceless"

-> "You came into my life.
-Just like another season.
-Not for long, just a time.
-Just like another season.
-But I’ll cherish our memories forever. :cherry_blossom:"

 > "Design is not just what it looks like and feels like.
 Design is how it works" - Steve Jobs